Merry Christmas II You: Composition

 The opening track "Santa Claus Is Coming to Town" is a twenty-two second introduction produced by Carey and Shaiman.
 "Oh Santa!" is an up-tempo R&B song and is one of four new original compositions.
 It was written and produced by Carey, Dupri and Cox, and its instrumentation consists of sleigh bells, jingle bells, hand claps and a piano melody, backed by a "school-yard chant beat".
 Lyrically, Carey makes a plea to Santa Claus asking him to bring back her "baby" in time for Christmas, singing "Santa's gon' come and make him mine this Christmas."
 Joey Guerra of the Houston Chronicle noted that it has a 1960s girl-group swing feel to it.
 The third track on the album is a medley titled "O Little Town of Bethlehem" / "Little Drummer Boy".
 Cary Ganz of Rolling Stone described it as a "straightforward and sweet" performance.
-"Christmas Time Is in the Air Again" is softly sung ballad backed by a string section and embellished with bells and chimes.
+"Christmas Time Is in the Air Again" is softly sung ballad backed by a string section.
 The Village Voice writer Rich Juzwiak felt that "Christmas Time Is in the Air Again" was the only song on Merry Christmas II You that matched "the magic" of "All I Want for Christmas Is You", describing it as "exquisite".